pulkitaggarwl/deprecate-trial/README.md

 # GitHub Action for Azure Resource Manager

-With ARM GitHub Action, you can automate your workflow by executing [Azure CLI](https://github.com/Azure/azure-cli) commands to deploy ARM templates and manage Azure resources.
+With ARM GitHub Action, you can automate your workflow to deploy ARM templates and manage Azure resources.

-The action executes the Azure CLI Bash script on a user defined Azure CLI version.
-If the user does not specify a version, latest CLI version is used.
-Read more about various Azure CLI versions [here](https://github.com/Azure/azure-cli/releases).

-- `azcliversion` – **Optional** Example: 2.0.72, Default: latest
-- `location` – **Required**
 - `resource-group` – **Required**
 - `template-file` or `template-uri` – **Required** Either the local template location or the template URI must be provided
 - `parameters` – **Optional**

-The definition of this GitHub Action is in [action.yml](https://github.com/Azure/CLI/blob/master/action.yml).
-The action status is determined by the exit code returned by the script rather than StandardError stream.
+- `deploymentName` – **Optional** Specifies the name of the resource group deployment to create.
+- `deploymentMode` – **Optional**  Incremental (only add resources to resource group) or Complete (remove extra resources from resource group) or Validate.
+Default: Incremental.

 ## Sample workflow

 ### Dependencies on other GitHub Actions
 * [Azure Login](https://github.com/Azure/login) – **Required** Login with your Azure credentials
 * [Checkout](https://github.com/actions/checkout) – **Required** To execute the scripts present in your repository

-### Workflow to execute an AZ CLI script for template deployment using template location
+### Workflow for template deployment using template file
 ```
 # File: .github/workflows/workflow.yml